marcello-grati/marcello-grati/README.md

 ## Hello there :wave:

 Hey!
-My name is Marcello, I'm a 25-year-old Music and Acoustic Engineering student at Politecnico di Milano, where I also obtained a Bachelor degree in Computer Science.
+My name is Marcello, I'm a 25-year-old student of Music and Acoustic Engineering 🎹💻 at Politecnico di Milano, where I also obtained a Bachelor degree in Informatic Engineering.

-I'm currently residing in Milan, Italy, and I'm looking for a master thesis project to conclude my studies.
+I'm currently residing in Milan, Italy🇮🇹 and I'm looking for a master thesis project to conclude my studies.

 ## Technologies I'm Learning :books:
 - Languages :